-September 30, 2021 September 30, 2020

-Interest Rate Maturity Date Ca rrying Value of Debt (4) Carrying Value of Debt (4)
+Septembe r 30, 2021 Interest Rate Maturity Date Carryii D ng Value of ebt (6) Carrying Deb Value of ot (6) Debt issuance costs presented with debt (5) (568) (256) Total debt, net 67,538 30,726 Less: current portion of long-term debt (1,115) (876) Long-term debt \$ 66,423 \$ 29,850

-Term Loan (1) 2.08 % May 2028 \$ 30,886 \$

-Finance leases (2) 3.08 % Various 96 260

-Total debt 30,982 260

-Debt issuance costs presented with debt (3) (256)

-Total debt, net 30,726 260

-Less: current portion of long-term debt (876) (129)

-Long-term debt \$ 29,850 \$ 131

-- (1) Interest on the Term Loan (as defined below) accrues at annual rate equal to the monthly LIBOR plus 2.0%. - (2) Our finance leases include finance lease arrangements related to various equipment with a weighted-average annual interest rate of approximately 3.08%, which mature in varying installments between 2021 and 2023.
-See Note 9 for additional details on our finance leases. - (3) The unamortized debt issuance costs as of September 30, 2021 relate entirely to the Term Loan. - (4) Our Term Loan and finance leases bear interest at rates commensurate with market rates and therefore the respective carrying values approximate fair value (Level 2).
+- (1) Interest on the Avondale Term Loan (as defined below) accrues at annual rate equal to the LIBOR plus 2.0%. - (2) Interest on the Lisle Term Loan VN (as defined below) accrues at annual rate equal to the SOFR plus 2.0%. - (3) The Lisle Term Loan WA (as defined below) was paid off and retired. - (4) Our finance leases include finance lease arrangements related to various equipment with a weighted-average annual interest rate of approximately 3.08%, which mature in varying installments between 2022 and 2023.
+See Note 13 for additional details on our finance leases. - (5) The unamortized debt issuance costs as of September 30, 2022 relate to the Avondale Term Loan and the Lisle Term Loan VN.
+The unamortized debt issuance costs as of September 30, 2021 relate entirely to the Avondale Term Loan. - (6) Our term loans and finance leases bear interest at rates commensurate with market rates and therefore the respective carrying values approximate fair value (Level 2).

-Term Loan
+Avondale Term Loan

 In connection with the Avondale, Arizona building purchase in December 2020, we entered into a Credit Agreement with Fifth Third Bank, National Association (the "Lender") on May 12, 2021 in the maximum principal amount of \$31.2 million with a maturity of seven years (the "Term Loan").
 The Term Loan bears interest at the rate of LIBOR plus 2.0%.
 Principal and interest payments are due monthly.
 The Term Loan is secured by a first priority lien on our Avondale, Arizona property, including all land and improvements.
 Additionally, on May 12, 2021, we entered into an interest rate swap agreement with the Lender that effectively fixes the interest rate on 50% of the principal amount of the Term Loan, or approximately \$15.6 million, at 3.5% for the entire loan term.
-See Note 13 below for further discussion on the interest rate swap.
+See Note 16 below for further discussion on the interest rate swap.